-A final thing to note about these Unix tools (and to contrast, if you have used it, with the Microsoft Development Studio) is that the tools I have discussed here are by and large neutral. make does not mind whose compiler it is going to invoke.
-Indeed it can be used to automate anything where one file gets re-built from another and where date-stamps define dependencies. rcs stores updates to your files, but leaves you to decide which editor you will use to change them.
-It does not lock you in to one vendor or style. grep, sed and the rest are all general purpose.
+A final thing to note about these Unix tools (in contrast to many proprietary "integrated development environments", or IDEs) is that the tools I have discussed here are by and large neutral. make does not mind whose compiler it is going to invoke.
+Indeed it can be used to automate anything where one file gets re-built from another and where time-stamps define dependencies.
+RCS/CSV/Subversion/Git store updates to your files, but leave you to decide which editor you will use to change them.
+They do not lock you in to one vendor or style. grep, sed and the rest are all general purpose.

 Some tasks, however, do not fit in at all well with this style of work.
-The prime example is probably desk-top publishing where fine adjustment of the visual appearance of documents matters, and the automated testing of windowed applications where text-based scripts find it a little hard to simulate interactive input and check the program's behaviour.
+The prime example is probably desktop publishing where fine adjustment of the visual appearance of documents matters, and the automated testing of windowed applications where text-based scripts find it a little hard to simulate interactive input and check the program's behaviour.